DveloperY0115/arxiv-summarizer/README.md

 To crawl the abstract texts from one or more arXiv pages,
 1. Populate the list `start_urls` in `crawler/crawler/spiders/arxiv.py` with the URLs of paper abstract pages (e.g., "https://arxiv.org/abs/2102.09105")
-2. Save the file and issue the command `scrapy crawl Arxiv -o papers.csv -t csv`
+2. Change the current working directory to `crawler` and issue the command `scrapy crawl Arxiv -o papers.csv -t csv`
 3. The output CSV file will be stored under the current working directory.